Running Up That Hill: Music video

 The music video was directed by David Garfath and choreographed by Diane Grey.
 It features Bush performing an interpretive dance with the dancer Misha Hervieu.
 Bush felt that dance in music videos was "being used quite trivially, it was being exploited: haphazard images, busy, lots of dances, without really the serious expression, and wonderful expression, that dance can give".
 Instead, she wanted to create a "serious piece of dance" comprising a simple routine between two people.
 In the video, Bush mimics an archer pulling a bow, an idea she reused for the single cover.

 Hervieu said she was cast as she was not following the trends of dance in pop music at the time.
 As Hervieu was much taller than Bush, they discovered Bush could wrap around her body "like a snake" and incorporated this into the dance.
 To evade Equity union rules against moonlighting, Hervieu said she could not appear in the West End musical Barnum because of illness, for which she was fired from the play.
-In July 2022, the music video reached 100 million views on YouTube.
-By 17 July 2022, views of the music video on YouTube had doubled.